 ADAORA is a Nigerian name, meaning daughter of all.
-She’s tried to make good on that name’s promise in all guises as a strategist, strategic communicator, operator and storyteller working in broadcast, corporate media, and emerging technology.
+She’s tried to make good on that name’s promise in all professional guises in emerging technology, digital media, innovation and storytelling in consulting, venture capital, corporate media and broadcast news.

-As the managing director of The Boshia Group, she drives nuanced understanding of complex global issues and emerging digital technology, what it is, how to use it and when, for Fortune 500 companies and others.
+As the managing director of The Boshia Group, she drives value in helping organizations change; embrace new technology often through strategic communications and business development.
 Her work ranges from corporate to startups, concept to product development, and strategy to execution.

 Her career began at ABC News after she graduated from the UCLA School of Law and the University of Michigan.
 For more than a decade she reported on global news from Boston to Baghdad, producing and presenting stories on air for which she won numerous awards.

 Since then, she’s built a consulting and execution practice.
 The Boshia Group leads efforts, as well as collaborates on, digital transformations, emerging technology initiatives, supporting startup and venture capital portfolio success, media products and business operations, strategic communications and marketing for customers.
-The NYC Media Lab, Bloomberg LP, and Rothenberg Ventures have all benefited from her personalized services.
+Entities across the spectrum from The NYC Media Lab, to Bloomberg LP, and Rothenberg Ventures have all benefited from her services.

 Advising on Emerging Technology and Digital Media